joowani/kq/docs/contributing.rst

     ~$ cd kq
     ~$ flake8

-You should try to resolve all issues reported.
-If there is a good reason to ignore errors from a specific piece of code, however, visit here_ to see how to exclude the lines from the check.
+If there is a good reason to ignore a warning, see here_ on how to exclude it.

 Testing
 =======

-To test your changes, run the unit tests that come with **kq** on your local machine.
-The tests use pytest_.
+To test your changes, run the integration test suite that comes with **kq**.
+It uses pytest_ and requires an actual Kafka instance.

-To run the unit tests:
+To run the integration test suite:

 .. code-block:: bash

     ~$ pip install pytest
     ~$ git clone https://github.com/joowani/kq.git
     ~$ cd kq
-    ~$ py.test --verbose
+    ~$ py.test -v -s --host=127.0.0.1 --port=9092  # Enter your Kafka host and port

 To run the unit tests with coverage report: